 - 1. This calls for an Environmental Impact Assessment and to be addressed in the context that this area is a Special Conservation Area as identified by the applicant.
 There is no EIA filing on the EIA Portal which is an omission in the data.
 An external independent environmental study is called for, to benchmark the impact of biodiversity disruption, seabed impact and sediment alteration.
-The purpose would be to have a strategic plan to manage the sustainability of the marine environment. - Economic Impact and Safety risk to local Industries.
+The purpose would be to have a strategic plan to manage the sustainability of the marine environment. - 2.
+Economic Impact and Safety risk to local Industries.
 Kinsale and Cork County Council have a major focus on the marine tourism sector.
-Mussel seed dispersal as a result of dredging infiltrates marinas and the raw water intakes of leisure fishing fleet.
+Mussel seed dispersal as a result of d dredging infiltrates marinas and the raw water intakes of leisure boats and shipping cargo vessels, naval fisheries and customs vessels and the fishing fleet.
 The risks are the degradation of the operational capability and life in an emergency offshore.
-This has serious costs and a risk to life with operational performance such that shipping would avoid Kinsale.

-- Marine Tourism would be impacted and development of watersports for our young and diverse population would be set aside. - 4.
+This has serious costs and a risk to life with operational performance such that shipping would avoid Kinsale. - 3.
+Marine Tourism would be impacted and development of watersports for our young and diverse population would be set aside.
+Major sailing events would avoid Kinsale and the Middle harbour would be avoided.
+A prime sailing and cruising location would be lost after decades of development of the brand.
+The Middle harbour has been described by event organisers and the media as one of the best sheltered sites in Europe safety, wind, access to a sandy beach and access to high sites for film and video crew by road all around the harbour.
+It cannot happen with a mussel farm and a botton dredging operation.
+At present Ireland holds the World no 1 ranking in sailing with a 21 year old female sailor for the first time ever. - 4.
 Protecting National Monuments and Marine Archaeological Heritage.
 The history of the harbour over 500 years is enshrined with maritime infrastructure and shipwrecks.
-This centres on the Middle harbour and the area proposed mussel farm.
-The application fails to include any underwater archaeological assessment or consultation with the National Monuments Service or Underwater Archaeology Unit (UAU) of the Department of Housing.
-Local Government and Heritage.
+This centres on the Middle harbour and the area proposed mussel farm. s.
+The application fails to include any underwater archaeological assessment or consultation with the National Monuments Service or Underwater Archaeology Unit (UAU) of the Department of Housing, Local Government and Heritage.
 This represents a serious procedural omission.
 Dredging associated with bottom-culture mussel farming carries a high risk of disturbing or destroying archaeological material in situ.
 The failure to survey or evaluate these risks contradicts national heritage legislation and violates the precautionary approach enshrined in European environmental directives.
-We respectfully request that the licence be suspended until a full archaeological impact assessment is carried out, including seabed survey and review by qualified maritime archaeologists in consultation with the UAU - 5.
-No alternate locations have been considered to mitigate risk and financial and environmental impact on the community both public and private sector.
+We respectfully request that the licence be suspended until a full archaeological impact assessment is carried out, including seabed survey and review by qualified maritime archaeologists in consultation with the UAU

+5. No alternate locations have been considered to mitigate risk and financial and environmental impact on the community-both public and private sector.
 There are many locations that carry less environmental risk and have less invasive processes.
 A rack culture/rope web is an alternate and as used in the Netherlands.
 There are offshore waters as pioneered by MaREI researchers on the WAM project in UCC and funded by BIM in recent years.
 Ireland has significant marine and coastal resources and there is no good reason to locate this project in the prime Middle harbour in Kinsale with no published EIA report.